Universidad Pontificia Comillas

 All courses taken and grades earned while abroad must be posted as KU equivalents on a student’s KU transcript and grades will figure into a student’s KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit and their application toward graduation.

 Universidad Pontificia Comillas does not have campus housing, so students are responsible for finding their own housing.
 Housing options typically include host families and apartments.
 Please note that that housing on the budget is a host family with half board.
 If a different housing option is chosen, the cost will vary.

 Comillas suggests some housing companies that students can work with to arrange their housing during their time in Madrid.
 Some of these companies have discounts for students attending Comillas.
-Students can view the suggestions in the Accommodation section of the Incoming Students page.
+Students can view the suggestions on the Accommodations page.